th2-net/th2-data-services/README.md

 #### Collections

-**EventsTreeCollection** is a collection of EventsTrees.
-The collection builds a few _EventsTree_ by passed _Data object_.
+**EventTreeCollection** is a collection of EventTrees.
+The collection builds a few _EventTree_ by passed _Data object_.
 Although you can change the tree directly, it's better to do it through collections because they are aware of `detached_events` and can solve some events dependencies.
-The collection has similar features like a single _EventsTree_ but applying them for all EventsTrees.
+The collection has similar features like a single _EventTree_ but applying them for all _EventTrees_.

-**ParentEventsTreeCollection** is a collection similar to EventsTreeCollection but containing only parent events that are referenced in the data stream.
-It will be working data in the collection and trees of collection.
-The collection has features similar to EventsTreeCollection.
+**ParentEventTreeCollection** is a collection similar to _EventTreeCollection_ but containing only parent events that are referenced in the data stream.
+The collection has features similar to _EventTreeCollection_.

 Details:

+* To use ET collections you need to initialize them by _ETCDriver_.
+Data sources usually provide them.
+  You can create it by yourself depending on your data structure.
 * The collection has a feature to recover events.
 All events that are not in the received data stream, but which are referenced will be loaded from the data source.
-* If you haven't passed a _DataSource object_ then the recovery of events will not occur.
 * You can take `detached_events` to see which events are missing.
-It looks like `{parent_id: [events are referenced]}`
 * If you want, you can build parentless trees where the missing events are stubbed instead.
 Just use `get_parentless_trees()`.

 Requirements:

-1. Events have to have `event_name`, `event_id`, `parent_event_id` fields, which are described in the passed `event_struct` object.
+1. Events provided to ETC have to have `event_name`, `event_id`, `parent_event_id` fields.
+They
+can have another names (it resolves in the driver).

 #### Hints